 Sometimes LCLs are negative numbers.
 If it is not possible to observe a negative number, as often is the case, the LCL is set to zero.
 In this case, the LCL is a positive number; therefore, we do not need to change it.
 When control limits have been calculated for all periods, these limits are plotted.
 Exhibit 6.17 shows the observed values plotted against seven periods for the cases of one provider.
 Lower and upper control lines are superimposed on these figures to enable quick interpretation of the findings.
 Similar figures can be constructed for other providers, thus making it possible to compare providers’ performance despite differences in their case mix.

 [INSERT EXHIBIT.
 Please convert to gray scale.
 Eliminate gray background.
 Make image larger.
 Make the squares in the pink lines into normal circles.
-Make the pink line black and label it “UCL”.
-Make the navy blue squares normal circles.
-Connect them with a dashed line and label it “Observed values.”
+Make the pink line dashes and label it “UCL”.
+Label the blue line “Observed values” And make it solid.
 Make the yellow triangles normal circles, and connect them with a dotted line, and label the line “LCL.”
 Delete legend.]

 Exhibit 6.17 Control Chart for HgbA1C Levels Compared to Expected Levels